NLPatVCU/Sentiment-Classification/README.md

   * argparse
   * random
   * collections
+  * keras
+  * numpy
+  * gensim
+  * scikit

 ## File Descriptions
-The main file is the python script "NBSentiment.py".
-Command line options for running this file are listed below.
+The main files are the python scripts "NBSentiment.py", "DTSentiment.py", and "KerasSentiment.py".
+Command line options for running these files are listed below.
 The .ipynb files are Jupyter Notebooks with hard coded verions of the classification code, as well as the webscraping code used to obtain the drug reviews and ratings.
 The other CSV and text files are input and output files.

 ## NBSentiment.py, DTSentiment.py, KerasSentiment.py
 These scripts train and test either a Naive Bayes Classifier (NB), a Decision Tree classifier (DT), or a Neural Network to classify drug reviews.
 It also can accept a text file with additional reviews to classify.
 The command line options that apply to all scripts are listed below.